CAMPAIGN

 Employment program: Black and BIPOC Early Educator Pre-Apprenticeship Program - Adult Pathway

 Eligible ages: 18 to 24.
 The Adult Pathway of the Black and BIPOC Early Educator Pre-Apprenticeship Program supports young adults who want to become early childhood educators in San Francisco.
 This pathway helps participants earn an Assistant Teacher Permit.
 Students learn in a small group with others, earn college credits, and have their tuition paid for.
 They receive tutoring and support from coaches and mentors along the way.
 Participants can join affinity groups, build strong professional connections, and connect to jobs at early childhood education centers in San Francisco.
-Applications are due in early spring 2026.
+Applications are due in late spring 2026.

 View details about the Black and BIPOC Early Educator Pre-Apprenticeship Program